-When you reach the Ladakh you will experience that you are seeing a different world.
+Leh will surprise you when you see the life after riding a long barren land.
 You should buy something as memory from this place.
 You can find many sovereign shop here to buy something unique for you.
-It also support the local peoples.
 But what should you buy?
-We are providing a simple list of items which you can buy.
+We are providing a simple list of items which you can buy from the .

 - Ladakhi & Tibetan handicrafts

 - Apricot Jams